 As stated in the April 6, 2016 Staff Report, the proposal meets all the required findings under Planning Code sections 17.134.050 (General Use Permit criteria), 17.136.050(B) (Non-Residential Design Review criteria), 17.128.080(B) ((Monopole) Design Review criteria); 17.128.080(C) ((Monopole) Conditional Use Permit criteria); and 17.148.050 (Variance Findings).
 The attached findings have been updated to reflect the newly proposed Design Option 3.
 Staff has carefully reviewed Design Option 3, and it is staff's opinion that all of the required findings can be met with this design alternative.
-Staff has included all required findings below.
+Staff has carefully reviewed Design Option 3 and it is staff's opinion that all of the required findings can be met with this design alternative.
 Required findings are shown in bold type; reasons your proposal satisfies them are shown in normal type.